folio-org/stripes/doc/dev-guide.md

 * Every package that a module imports (`react`, `react-router`, `stripes-components`, etc.) should be declared as a dependency in `package.json` -- most easily added using `yarn add` _packageName_.

 * When `stripes-connect` is used -- even when it's not imported, but the curried `connect` function from the props of the top-level component is used -- it should be declared as a peer-dependency.
 (This is essentially specifying what version of the stripes-connect API we are relying on).

+## The Stripes object

+Programming in Stripes is essentially [programming in React](https://facebook.github.io/react/docs/thinking-in-react.html), with one big difference: the provision of the Stripes object.
+As with regular React, data flows down through components (as props) and actions flow up.

+The Stripes object is provided as the `stripes` property to the top-level component of each module (and to its settings component, if it has one).
+It is the responsibility of that component to make it available as required elsewhere in the module -- by passing the prop down to its children, by installing it in the React context, or by some other means.

+The Stripes object contains the following elements:

+* `connect` -- a function that can be used to connect subcomponents to [stripes-connect](https://github.com/folio-org/stripes-connect), enabling that module to use [the Stripes Connect API](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md) to communicate with WSAPIs such as those provided by Okapi.

+* `hasPerm` -- a function that can be used for [checking whether the presently logged-in user has a specified permission](#testing-for-permission).

+* `logger` -- a [stripes-logger](https://github.com/folio-org/stripes-logger) object that has been configured for Stripes and can be used in the usual way: see [Logging](#logging).

+* `store` -- the application's [Redux](https://github.com/reactjs/redux) store. **In general, you should not use this**, relying instead on the Stripes Connect facilities; but it is provided as a backdoor which developers can use with discretion.

+* `okapi` -- a structure containing configuration information about the connection of Okapi:

+  * `url` -- the base URL used in communication with Okapi. **In general, you should not use this** but there may be times when it is necessary to make an out-of-band call using [`fetch`](https://github.com/matthew-andrews/isomorphic-fetch) rather then have Stripes Connect handle communication.

+  * `tenant` -- the unique ID of the FOLIO tenant that is being accessed.

+* `user` -- a structure containing configuration information about the presently logged-in user:

+  * `perms` -- the set of permissions associated with the logged-in user, as described [below](#the-permissions-structure).

+  * `user` --- an object containing metadata about the logged-in user, with felds such as `email`, `first_name`, and `last_name`.

 ## Enforcing permissions